Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Introduction

 In this work, we aim to optimize the model utility in client-level HDPFL under a strong attack model where both the clients and the server are adversaries.
-We propose GDPFed, a novel client-level HDPFL approach in which clients are grouped by their privacy budgets, with client-level DP achieved at a group-wise level using each group's minimum privacy budget rather than the global minimum.
-This design enables higher model utility while respecting heterogeneous privacy preferences.
+We propose \textbf{\emph{\underline{G}}}roup-based \textbf{\emph{\underline{D}}}ifferentially \textbf{\emph{\underline{P}}}rivate \textbf{\emph{\underline{Fed}}}erated Learning (GDPFed), a novel client-level HDPFL approach.
+In GDPFed, clients are grouped according to their privacy budgets, and client-level DP is enforced at the group level by using the minimum privacy budget within each group rather than the global minimum across all clients.
+This design preserves high model utility while accommodating heterogeneous privacy preferences across clients.
 Building on this, we theoretically investigate how to maximize model utility in GDPFed while maintaining rigorous privacy guarantees.
-Through privacy and convergence analysis, we identify two key factors that influence convergence errors under fixed privacy budgets: (1) model dimensionality, as DP noise must be added to each model parameter, increasing total noise with model size; and (2) per-group client sampling ratios, which has a privacy amplification effect on the guarantees.
+Through privacy and convergence analyses, we identify two key factors influencing convergence errors under fixed privacy budgets: (1) the model dimensionality, since DP noise is injected into each model parameter, causing the total noise to scale with model size; and (2) the per-group client sampling ratio, which provides privacy amplification effects on the overall guarantees.
 To reduce dimensionality-induced noise, we incorporate model sparsification into GDPFed, which eliminates less significant model parameters for each group with minimal utility drop.
-We then optimize the per-group client sampling ratios towards minimizing the convergence error, which extends GDPFed to GDPFed+ with improved model utility.
+We then optimize the per-group client sampling ratios towards minimizing the convergence error, which extends GDPFed to GDPFed$^+$ with improved model utility.
 In summary, we make the following contributions: